-Adam first came to New York in 2003, tempted over by an American girl (now his wife) and the chance to cover news in a country that’s bigger, bolder and, let’s face it, crazier than England.
+Adam first came to New York in 2003, tempted over by the chance to cover news in a country that’s bigger, bolder and, let’s face it, crazier than England.
 He started covering the U.S. for several British papers, a job in which he spent as much time aboard planes traveling to every corner of the country as he did reporting.

 Adam studied politics and English at Strathclyde University, in Scotland, and is a graduate of England’s National Council for the Training of Journalists.

-Adam also teaches an undergraduate course in Hyperlocal Journalism at Seton Hall University.
+Adam also taught an undergraduate course in Hyperlocal Journalism at Seton Hall University.

 Fun Fact: Despite living in New York for several years, Adam still mentally converts dollars into pounds sterling when shopping.